-My research activities have centered around climate change leadership, high performing teams and strength-based approaches.
-I have completed the largest controlled trial done to date on the impact of strength-based leadership coaching on transformational leadership.
+My research activities has centered around strength-based leadership, high performing teams and climate change leadership.
+I conducted the largest controlled trial done to date on the impact of strength-based leadership coaching on transformational leadership.
 I have also published on talent management, evaluation, positive leadership, team coaching and readiness for change.
-I am currently researching the critical components of effective climate change leadership in organisations and have published a chapter on a strength-based approach to sustainability leadership.
+I am currently researching the critical components of effective climate change leadership in organisations and have completed a chapter on a strength-based approach to sustainability leadership.
+I published the Handbook of Climate Change Leadership in Organisations in 2024.

 Positive leadership development offers access to a range of new theoretical and evidence-based approaches that have the potential to refine and enhance how leaders and leadership are developed in organisations.
 To date there is no grand unifying theory of leadership, studies on leadership development vary significantly in their efficacy (Avolio, Reichard & Hannah et al, 2009) and the evidence base continues to lag behind practitioner applications (Aguinis & Cascio, 2008).
 Leadership development consumes an estimated $50 billion annually (Bolden, 2007) in the US alone and yet many programs lack a substantial evidence base or coherent theoretical rationale (Brinner, 2012).
 This review aims to outline some of the potential contributions that the emerging field of positive leadership development can make to enhancing leadership development effectiveness.